92green/fronads/README.md

 Monads are function composers.
 They let you compose functions together to control your program flow.

 * Monads let you map a function to a value.
 * Monads are only ever in one state at a time.
-They are immutable; each method returns either the same monad or  a new one in a different state.
+Each of their methods returns either the same monad or a new one in a different state.

-### Sort of monads
+### Almost monads
-Monads are a special combination of ideas that you probably already understand.
-Because of this combination it is hard to understand the whole but easy to grasp the parts.
+Monads are a specific combination of ideas that you probably already understand.
+Because of this it can be hard to understand the whole but easy to grasp the parts.

 Some almost monad things to help you understand:

-* __Promises are sort of monads__: They provide a consistent interface to structure the flow of async data
+* __Promises are almost monads__: They provide a consistent interface to structure the flow of async data
-* __Promises are sort of monads__: They can only ever be in one state at a time.
+* __Promises are almost monads__: They can only ever be in one state at a time.
 Resolved, Rejected.
-* __Arrays are sort of monads__: They can always have a function mapped to their value, regardless of  what it is.
+* __Arrays are almost monads__: They can always have a function mapped to their value, regardless of what they contain.
-* __Array.map is sort of monadic__: It provides a consistent method of editing the arrays content via a function.
+* __Array.map is almost monadic__: It provides a level of immutability by returning a new array with the values changed.

 ### All monads
 All monads have these three methods.
 Some languages have different names for them, but their idea remains the same.